-The following menu includes the primary trainings designed to support healthcare organizations and individuals working with Patient and Family Advisors, Patient Activation, and in the area of PFE at the Bedside.
+The following menu includes the primary trainings designed to support healthcare organizations and individuals working with Patient and Family Advisors, Patient Activation, Co-Design Models, and in the area of PFE at the Bedside.

 For all topics/programming noted, private consulting is available.
 Fees based on PFE Team Member hourly rate.
 Please contact Dean Higgins for quotes.

 Monthly Events (at No Fee)

 Webinar only, offered 1 hour format

 This quarterly webinar series is for PFA and PFAC Coordinators across North Carolina looking to learn and share best practices regarding how to best structure their PFAC program and better utilize their PFAs.